Bitbucket is a website that allows Git coders to manage their codes and collaborate with one another in real time.

 There are a few different options for pricing packages on Bitbucket, ranging from free packages to premium ones.

-The first option is the Free package and will be most suitable for those who are just looking to test out Bitbucket or create some smaller-scale projects.
+The first option is the Free package, which will be most suitable for those who are just looking to test out Bitbucket or create some smaller-scale projects.

 This package maxes out on 5 users and 1 GB of storage.
 Not only that, but users get just 50 minutes per month to build, test, and deploy Bitbucket Pipelines.